Hack Club

 ⏱️

-• Install the Hackatime plugin for VS Code, Neovim, or your editor of choice
+• Install the Hackatime plugin for VS Code, Neovim, or your editor

-• Name your project uplink-[yourname] — we verify hours from this
+• Name your project uplink-[yourname]

 1

-Set Up Hackatime & Your Repo
+Set Up Hackatime & Create Your Repo

 2

-Design Your Software Architecture
+Plan Your Architecture

-📄 Architecture Doc required before review
+Architecture Doc required before review

 3

-Write & Test Your Firmware
+Write and Test Your Code

 4

-Submit for Software Review
+Submit for Review

-What to Submit
+What you need to submit

 📝